jtsternberg/CMB2-A-hitchhikers-guide-to-the-WordPress-galaxy/mu-plugins/cmb2/readme.txt

 * [WDS CMB2 Date Range Field](https://github.com/WebDevStudios/CMB2-Date-Range-Field) from [dustyf](https://github.com/dustyf) of [WebDevStudios](https://github.com/WebDevStudios): Adds a date range field.
 * [CMB2 Remote Image Select](https://github.com/WebDevStudios/CMB2-Remote-Image-Select-Field) from [JayWood](https://github.com/JayWood) of [WebDevStudios](https://github.com/WebDevStudios): Allows users to enter a URL in a text field and select a single image for use in post meta.
 Similar to Facebook's featured image selector.
 * [CMB Field Type: Sorter](https://wordpress.org/plugins/cmb-field-type-sorter/): This plugin gives you two CMB field types based on the Sorter script.
+* [CMB Field Type: Tags](https://github.com/florianbeck/cmb2-field-type-tags): WordPress-Tags-like field type for CMB2. _note: this does not set the post tags, but simply provides a unique text input_
+* [CMB Field Type: Link Picker](https://wordpress.org/plugins/link-picker-for-cmb2/): Using the Link Picker for CMB2 control, you can choose a link from your WordPress site, or manually enter a link.
+You can also identify if the link should open in a new window, or not.
+* [CMB Field Type: MultidatesPicker](https://github.com/origgami/cmb2-multidates-picker): Creates a CMB2 field type that enables a multiple date calendar.
+It uses a plugin called [MultiDatesPicker v1.6.3 for jQuery UI](http://multidatespickr.sourceforge.net/).
+* [CMB Field Type: CMB2-radio-image](https://github.com/satwinderrathore/CMB2-radio-image): Image as radio buttons.
+* [CMB2 Term Select](https://github.com/florianbeck/cmb2-field-type-tags): Special CMB2 Field that allows users to define an autocomplete text field for terms. _Note: this will set the taxonomy terms, but has the option (`'apply_term' => false`) to disable and save the term ids as data instead (like for options pages, etc)._
+* [CMB2 Related Links](https://github.com/jtsternberg/CMB2-Related-Links): Allows users to add a related links via a repeating field group.
+Field inputs are powered by the [CMB2 Field Type: CMB2 Post Search field](https://github.com/WebDevStudios/CMB2-Post-Search-field) documented above, and so each link can be populated with existing WordPress content by clicking on the search button. _Note: this is not a standard field type, but instead a function you use in combination with CMB2::add_field()._

 ##### Other Helpful Resources
 * [WordPress Shortcode Button](https://github.com/jtsternberg/Shortcode_Button): Uses CMB2 fields to generate fields for shortcode input modals.